 - the safety of the vaccine for the pregnant patient and the fetus.

 - While a conversation with a clinician may be helpful, it should not be required prior to vaccination, as this may cause unnecessary barriers to access.

 - Vaccines currently available under EUA have not been tested in pregnant women.
-Therefore, there are no safety data specific to use in pregnancy.
+Therefore, limited safety data specific to use in pregnancy is available.
 See details about the Food and Drug Administration’s (FDA) EUA process below.

 - Pregnancy testing should not be a requirement prior to receiving any EUA-approved COVID-19 vaccine.

 - Unfounded claims linking COVID-19 vaccines to infertility have been scientifically disproven.
 ACOG recommends vaccination for all eligible people who may consider future pregnancy.